MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/tap-to-pay-iphone.md

 - Selecting **Tender payment** activates the Tap to Pay screen on iPhone displaying the selected amount.
 - The store associate can now request the customer to tap their physical card or mobile phone with a digital wallet on the iPhone.
 - Once the payment is successful, the user sees an approved message and a payment line is added to the transaction.
 - Optionally, the change due dialog displays unless it's configured to be hidden when there's no balance due.
-This concludes the transaction.
+This step concludes the transaction.

   The following example image shows the screenshots of the user experience of Store Commerce App along with Tap to pay on iPhone.
   ![Store Commerce App with Tap to Pay on iPhone](../media/TTP_ux.png "Store Commerce App with Tap to Pay on iPhone")